isomerpages/ogp/_products/redeemsg.md

 #### Impact

-* > 20 million redemptions since April 2020  across 9 national campaigns, including nation-wide mask and SG Together pack distribution
+* More than 20 million redemptions since April 2020  across 9 national campaigns, including nation-wide mask and SG Together pack distribution
-*  > 14 thousand volunteers using the app
+*  More than 14 thousand volunteers using the app
-* > 1.1 thousand vending machines integrated
+* More than 1.1 thousand vending machines integrated

 #### Team